1337samuels/nlp_paper/README.md

     --max_seq_length 100 \
     --latent_size $LATENT_SIZE
 ```
+* Note that this can be run for one dimension or multiple.
 To calcualte the latent space of all the vectors in the test set (can be used for later analysis):
 ```sh
 mkdir ./new_output